Azure/azure-sdk-for-cpp/sdk/tables/README.md

 ### Table Service Operations

-In oder to get the service properties we need to create a TableServiceClient first.
+In order to get the service properties we need to create a TableServiceClient first.

 ```cpp
 #include <azure/data/tables.hpp>